aleiepure/devtoolbox/README.md

 - Image converters
 - Much more...

+> [!IMPORTANT]
-> [!important] Now with 100% more iron
+> **Now with 100% more iron!**
+>
 > This branch contains a complete Rust rewrite from scratch.
 I apologize for the long gaps between updates.
 Compatibility
 > issues with very old third-party Python libraries finally forced my hand.
 The latest platform update broke most dependencies,
 > making Python 3.14 support impossible.
 I'm betting on Rust's robust ecosystem and strong typing to eliminate long-standing
-> performance issues and provide a more stable foundation going forward.
+> performance issues and a more stable foundation for the future.
-> This rewrite means a fresh start, from how the code is structured, to translations that will need community help to rebuild.
+> This rewrite means a fresh start, from how the code is structured to translations that will need community help to rebuild.

 <!--
 ## Install